Jody Lukoki: Ludogorets

 On 26 June 2015, Lukoki signed with the Bulgarian side Ludogorets Razgrad.
 The Congolese scored three goals in the 2016–17 UEFA Champions League second qualifying round matches against Mladost Podgorica.
 He scored his first goal in the league on 26 November 2016 in match against Botev Plovdiv.
 During his time at Ludogorets Razgrad he was nicknamed "Синът на вятъра" (English: "The Son of the Wind").
 On 28 September 2017, Lukoki netted the winning goal in the 2–1 victory over 1899 Hoffenheim in a UEFA Europa League group stage match.
 On 1 April 2020, Ludogorets Razgrad announced that they had mutually agreed to terminate Lukoki's contract, allowing him to return to the Netherlands.

 Later career

 In July 2020, Lukoki signed a two-year contract with Turkish club Yeni Malatyaspor.
 He made his competitive debut on 18 September in a 1–1 league draw against Göztepe.
-His contract was terminated by mutual consent on 26 April 2021, after making 12 total appearances for the club.
+His contract was terminated by mutual consent on 26 April 2021, after his twelfth appearance for the club.

-After leaving Malatyaspor as a free agent, Lukoki returned to the Netherlands, joining Eredivisie club Twente on a two-year contract in June 2021.
+Lukoki returned to the Netherlands, joining Eredivisie club Twente on a two-year contract in June 2021.
 A few days after signing, he suffered a serious knee injury during practice, which sidelined him for a season.
 Twente released Lukoki on 17 February 2022, shortly after he was convicted of domestic violence.